Skip to main content

 stk create app demo-html studio-name/demo-html@0.0.2/demo-html-starter

-If your Workspace contains only one Stack and one Starter, they will be selected automatically.
+If your Workspace has only one Stack and one Starter, they will be selected automatically.

 ?
 Name your Application: demo-html